 To make this whole process less stressful, I was careful to ensure that the hotels I stopped at along the way had chargers, meaning each day would start with a full battery.
 They weren’t the hyper-powered superchargers, capable of filling the car in an hour, but rather ‘destination chargers’ which are designed to top up your car over a long lunch or, preferably, overnight.

 Typically, many of these hotels are luxurious, decadent affairs.
-Considering the Tesla Model S 90D costs over US$100,000, that’s perhaps no surprise.
+Considering the Tesla Model S 90D costs over $100,000, that’s perhaps no surprise.
 Our first stop with such a charger was the Hotel Beau Rivage in the heart of Geneva.
 Owned by the same family for over 150 years, from outside it does not look like the sort of place you’d expect to find planet-altering technology.
 Yet when I handed the key to the valet, he asked if I would like it charged overnight.
 The following morning car came back full, like a contented puppy from a kennel.

 The white snow and clean mountain air of Switzerland seemed a particularly good fit for the eco-friendly electric car.
 It was tempting to spend the days relaxing, or eating, but with limited time, we thought it best to see as much as possible – as well as finding my mother’s old workplace at the edge of Zurich.

 When she had been there in 1970, she was on a miserly wage, happy just to be exploring a new part of the world.
 Much has changed for her – and for Zurich – in the intervening years, but though she wouldn’t have known it at the time, The Dolder Grand was a constant.
-Built over 100 years ago, this humungous hotel appears as a sentinel on a hillside high above the city, part Disney Castle, part Bond-villain lair.
+Built over 100 years ago, this humungous hotel appears as though from the pages of a fairytale on a hillside high above the city, part Disney Castle, part Bond-villain lair.
 It too has a destination charger, but from the moment we walked through its vast, castle doors we quite forgot about the car – and much of the journey.
 I can think of no European hotel in which I have ever been more comfortable.

 Eventually, of course, we had to leave.
 The drive north back to Britain completed a loop of over 3,500km in just six days – had the car not been such a delight that might have felt arduous.
-Instead, by the end, we were greeting other Tesla drivers at supercharger stations with a casual, contented wave, and a nod that silently acknowledged a privilege the rest of the world is yet to discover.
+Instead, by the end, we were greeting other Tesla drivers at supercharger stations with a casual, contented wave, and a smug nod that silently acknowledged a privilege most of the world is yet to discover.

-That smugness dissipated as soon as we dropped the car off and got in a conventional cab – six days had also been long enough to forget about the jiggling and noise of comparatively dreadful combustion engines.
+That smugness dissipated as soon as we dropped the car off and got in a conventional cab – six days had also been long enough to forget about the jiggling and noise of combustion engines.
 Half an hour later I got a final message from the Model S. It was charged and ready to go again – but, sadly, I was not.

 A version of this piece was published in Etihad Airways’ Aspire magazine in February 2017.